World Superyacht Awards 2024 winners

 Tonight, we celebrate Paola Trifirò’s remarkable life in boats with the presentation of a well-deserved Legacy Award.

-Nominations for the World Superyacht Awards 2025 are now open.
-For more information, please contact the events team.
+Nominations for the World Superyacht Awards 2025 are now open and will close on 31 December 2024.
+For more information about the awards, please contact the events team.

 NOMINATE A YACHT